 Combination analgesics/sleep aids are non-prescription medicines that treat sleeplessness and pain together.
 In these medications, a sedating sleep aid is combined with a pain reliever.

-There are two leading pain relievers used in these combination products, ibuprofen, the medicine in Advil® PM, and acetaminophen, the medicine in products like Tylenol® PM.
-Advil® PM provides more time asleep and less time awake than Tylenol® PM.
+There are two leading pain relievers used in these combination products, ibuprofen, the medicine in Advil PM, and acetaminophen, the medicine in products like Tylenol PM.
+Advil PM allows you to sleep the whole night, better than Tylenol PM.

 Why is it important to treat pain and sleep together?
 Pain and sleep exist in a reciprocal relationship.
 Each can profoundly impact the other.
 Lack of sleep can exacerbate pain, and pain at night can inhibit sleep.